-Our campers are entering 3rd through 10thgrades.
-Campers entering 2nd grade may enroll in either of our one week sessions in August.
-The Camper in Leadership Training program is open to campers entering 10th and 11thgrades.
+CIC campers in 2nd through 9th grades can enroll in any session at camp.
+Campers in 1st grade may enroll in our one week sessions.
+The Camper in Leadership Training (CILT) program is open to campers in 10th grade.
 See the CIC News for detailed info about the CILT program.
 Our campers come prepared to make friends while participating in vigorous, exciting activities.

 Where do they come from?